Mount Saint Vincent University: History

 Established by the Sisters of Charity of Saint Vincent de Paul (Halifax) as a women's college in 1873, the Mount was one of the few institutions of higher education for women in Canada at a time when women could not vote.
 The original purpose of the academy was to train novices and young sisters as teachers.
 Still, the Sisters also recognized a need to educate other young women.
 Over the ensuing years, the order developed a convent, schools, an orphanage, and health care facilities throughout the Halifax area and across North America.

 The Sisters of Charity Halifax, also staffed the Shubenacadie Residential School in Nova Scotia, which was open from 1930 to 1967, and the Cranbrook Residential School in British Columbia, which was open from 1890 to 1970.
 In October 2021, then-MSVU President Dr. Ramona Lumpkin apologized on behalf of the university to the survivors, their families and communities, as well as all Indigenous peoples, for the university’s role in the tragedy of residential schools in Canada.

 Architect Charles Welsford West designed the Romanesque chapel and annex (1903–05) at Mount St. Vincent Academy (now the University).
 He was the Architect of Nova Scotia Public Works & Mines 1932–1950.

 By 1912, the Sisters of Charity of Saint Vincent de Paul (Halifax) recognized the need to offer more significant opportunities through university education.
 They adopted a plan to establish a college for young women.
 Two years later, in 1914, the Sisters partnered with Dalhousie University, enabling Mount Saint Vincent to offer the first two years of a bachelor's degree program to be credited toward a Dalhousie degree.

 In 1925, the Nova Scotia Legislature awarded the Mount the right to grant degrees, making it the only independent women's college in the British Commonwealth.
 By 1951, degrees were offered in Arts, Secretarial Science, Music, Home Economics, Library Science, Nursing and Education.

 A new charter was granted in 1966, and the College became Mount Saint Vincent University, establishing a board of governors and senate.
-This was also a period of tremendous growth– with enrolment increases, new construction, and new agreements.
+This period included enrollment increases, new construction, and additional institutional agreements.
 In 1967, the Mount began admitting male students.
-The university continued to evolve with the expansion of programs during the 1970s and entered into several new fields, including Child Study, Public Relations, Gerontology, Tourism and Hospitality Management, Cooperative Education, and Distance Education.
-In July 1988, the Sisters of Charity of Saint Vincent de Paul (Halifax) officially transferred ownership of the institution to the Board of Governors.
+The university expanded additional programs in the 1970s and entered into new fields, including Child Study, Public Relations, Gerontology, Tourism and Hospitality Management, Cooperative Education, and Distance Education.
+In July 1988, the Sisters of Charity of Saint Vincent de Paul (Halifax) transferred ownership of the institution to the Board of Governors.